ForgetFullness/ForgetFullness/README.md

-- 👋 Hi, I’m @alisabouti
+- 👋 Hi, I’m ali
 - 👀 I’m interested in Nothing
-- 🌱 I’m currently learning JS,HTML.CSS
+- 🌱 I’m currently learning c#
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: alisabouti@gmail.com

 <!---
 alisabouti/alisabouti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.